-Kevin J. Krizek is Professor and Director of the Environmental Design Program at the University of Colorado Boulder.
+Kevin J. Krizek is Professor and Director of the Program in Environmental Design Program at the University of Colorado Boulder.
+He concurrently serves as the visiting professor of “Cycling in Changing Urban Regions” in the Nijmegen School of Management at Radboud University in the Netherlands.
 He was a 2013-14 fellow of the Leopold Leadership Program and was awarded a 2014 U.S.-Italy Fulbright Scholarship focusing on sustainable transport.
-From 2015-2017 Krizek will serve as the visiting professor of “Cycling in Changing Urban Regions” in the Nijmegen School of Management at Radboud University in the Netherlands.

-Prior current appointments, Professor Krizek was Director of the PhD Program in Design and Planning in the College of Architecture and Planning from 2007-2012.
-He was founding co-editor of the Journal of Transport and Land Use and chaired the inaugural World Symposium on Transport and Land Use Research (2011).
+Professor Krizek was previously Director of the PhD Program in Design and Planning in the College of Architecture and Planning (’07-’12), founding co-editor of the Journal of Transport and Land Use, and chaired the inaugural World Symposium on Transport and Land Use Research (2011).
 From 2006-2012, he was chair of the Transportation Research Board Committee on Telecommunications and Travel (a division of the National Research Council).
 Before to moving to Colorado, he was an Associate Professor at the Humphrey Institute of Public Affairs at the University of Minnesota.